What Is a 3D Printer?

 What are the hours?

 You can begin a print job any time the library is open and there is a Circulation staff member available to install the extruder and load the filament.
-Special assistance with using TinkerCAD and 123D Design to create 3D objects is available by request.
+Special assistance with using TinkerCAD to create 3D objects is available by request.
 If you need to leave before your print job is complete, leave your name and contact information with the Circulation Desk so we can notify you that your object is ready.

 Print jobs must end no later than 15 minutes before the library closes.